diffblue/cbmc/doc/cprover-manual/cbmc-assertions.md

 ```

 The nondeterministic choice will guess the element of the array that is
 nonzero.
-The code fragment above is therefore equivalent to
+The code fragment above is therefore equivalent to:

 ```C
 int a[100], i;